Meet EPA Scientist Mehdi S. Hazari, Ph.D.

 Two reasons: I had a few fellowship opportunities available to me upon finishing graduate school, but the chance to do environmentally-relevant human health work brought me to EPA.

-Secondly, a guy named Dan Costa, who is the National Program Director for EPA's Air, Climate and Energy (ACE) research program, he was also (and probably will always be) my mentor.
+Secondly, a guy named Dan Costa, who was the National Program Director for EPA's Air and Energy research program [Dan retired in 2018], he was also (and probably will always be) my mentor.
 Dan is not only a brilliant and far-sighted scientist and leader, but also just about the best mentor and person in general.
 It is because of people like Dan and the rest of our scientists who have this common goal that I work at EPA.

 If you were not a scientist, what do you think you would be doing?